 In order to ensure that the language ability of all test takers is assessed fairly and objectively, IELTS provides a comprehensive service for test takers who have special requirements, including specific learning difficulties, hearing difficulties and visual difficulties, medical conditions or infant feeding.

 If you require a modified version of IELTS, you must give your test centre at least six weeks’ notice.
 If your circumstances require special arrangements to be made, e.g. extra time, you must also give the test centre six weeks’ notice.

 You should share a health report about your condition with the test center.
+In some cases, the report may need to be in English.
 If approved, you can make your registration and take the test under special conditions.
 Please keep in mind that you can’t be helped if you don’t inform the test center about your situation.

 - How can the test center help me with my special requirements?

 We help all candidates with health problems such as learning difficulties (attention disorder, dyslexia, etc.), speaking, hearing or visual difficulties, to have a fair test experience.